ChemeketaCS/csweb/content/courses/cs161/202030/week08.md

 Upon finishing this learning module, you should be able to:

+* Write programs using arrays to store collections of related information
+* Design and write code using multidimensional arrays
 * Describe the high level differences between C++ strings and C strings
 * Use C style strings and the string functions that work on them
-* Design and write code using multidimensional arrays